Buzz! Junior: RoboJam (Jan 12, 2007 prototype)

 - The mini-game "Nitro Racing" skips to the next mini-game or kicks you back to the main menu when you finish it.

 - The mini-game "Robot Teleport" has guns implemented in this build.
 If you pick one up, you can shoot the other players with the colored buttons to gain some more points.
+This was likely removed due to the fact that kids might do dangerous things.
+And to keep the rated E ESRB rating.

 - The mini-game "Cosmic Keepers" looks to be very unfinished.
 This mini-game only features a Goal, the Soccer Balls, the Platform that the Robots are standing on, and a Jungle Background.